mohana115/day-7-task/readme.md

-this is day 7 task questions answers
+this is day 7 task completed